-Chris Evert, the seventeen-year-old United States tennis prodigy faced her first match in the 1972 Wimbledon Championships on Wednesday (28 June).
+Background: Chris Evert, the seventeen-year-old United States tennis prodigy faced her first match in the 1972 Wimbledon Championships on Wednesday (28 June).
 She ultimately won the test after suffering an initial set-back.

 Miss Evert was out-powered and out-manouvered in the opening set by her United States Wightman Cup colleague Valerie Ziegenfuss.
 But, in the second and final sets the number four seeded Miss Evert came back to win by 1-6, 6-3, 6-3.

 The debut at Wimbledon of the high school student from Fort Lauderdale, Florida attracted a capacity crowd of nine-thousand to the number one court.

 The consistent efficiency of Nise Ever,s play wore down Miss Zieganfuse who is ranked eleventh in the United States -- eight places below Miss Evart -- after she had threatened one of the biggest upsets of the championship so far.